2015 Singaporean general election: WP's response

 Under the current constitution, there are a minimum nine opposition members to serve in the upcoming Parliament (which was later raised to 12 when the Parliament opens and the amendment was made on 27 January 2016), and while WP managed to elect six MPs, WP gained an additional three seats of Non-constituency Member of Parliament, with the best losers given to Lee, Fengshan SMC's Dennis Tan, and one seat for East Coast GRC, given to Leon Perera.
 On 16 September 2015, Lee declined the position, making her the first candidate since 1984 to formally do so, while Tan and Perera took up.
 On 18 January 2016, WP filled a motion to allow Daniel Goh to take her place as NCMP.
 The motion was passed by the legislature, and Goh was later sworn in on 5 February 2016.
 With these allocation, the 13th Parliament marked the first time since 1986 where there are only two parties represented the Parliament; it also marked the end of the presence of Singapore People's Party since their debut in 1997 and the presence of the Chiam's family since 1984.

+Following the election, Aljunied-Hougang-Punggol East Town Council was renamed back to Aljunied-Hougang.
 Responding to Charles Chong's allegations of missing town council funds, Png Eng Huat, vice-chairman of the AHTC, asked Chong about the missing money.
 Png said that Chong replied that he had explained but there was no explanation given.
 In February 2018, Png in a Facebook post, said Aljunied-Hougang Town Council (AHTC which had managed Punggol East SMC from 2013 to 2015) had resolved all its accounting lapses and $22.8 million to $26.3 million attributed to Punggol East is in its every financial statement since 2013.
 Pasir Ris-Punggol Town Council also had an unqualified financial statement for the 2016/2017 financial year which "means there was no such missing money else the accounts would be qualified".
 While interviewed by The Straits Times, Chong said the AHTC's financial statements were all qualified by their own auditors and questioned about an ongoing court case by AHTC against its town councillors.